 2012 – Governor’s Citation for Feed the Families (Governor Martin O’Malley)

-Delegate Barnes has received his PMP Certification Training from George Washington University, attended Long Beach State College and has received an Honorary Doctorate Degree from CICA University & Seminary School.
-Delegate Barnes is also a veteran of the U.S. Navy and Army.
-He also is a member of First Baptist Church of Glenarden in Upper Marlboro, Maryland.
+He received his PMP Certification Training from George Washington University, attended Long Beach State College and has received an Honorary Doctorate Degree from CICA University & Seminary School.

 Delegate Barnes lives in Prince Georges County with his wife, Makeba and their two sons Dylan & Drew.